gojimmypi/arduino/README.md

 https://www.arduino.cc/en/Main/Software

-and take note of the "Linix Arm (experimental)" version, which as of 2016, is the 1.6.12 version:
+and take note of the "Linux Arm (experimental)" version, which as of 2016, is the 1.6.12 version:

 https://www.arduino.cc/download_handler.php?f=/arduino-1.6.12-linuxarm.tar.xz